whitaker-io/machine/README.md

 // Filter is a function that can be used to filter the payload. type Filter[T any] func(d T) bool

-// BaseFnTransform is a function used by the Y Combinator to perform a recursion
+// Transform is a function used by the Y Combinator to perform a recursion
 // on the payload.
 // Example:
 // func(f Applicative[int]) Applicative[int] {